Equity Diversity Inclusion

 How Can YOU Get Involved?

-- Learn about equitable practice through APA’s new Social Equity Research KnowledgeBase.
+- Access tools that help you inegrate equity into planning practice through APA’s new Social Equity Research KnowledgeBase.

-- Understand and promote the "equity in all policies" lens through your practice, as described in the Planning for Equity Policy Guide adopted in 2019.
+- Understand and apply the concept of "equity in all policies," as described in the Planning for Equity Policy Guide.

-- Volunteer as an APA Ambassador to educate and empower youth and communities about the power of planning and planners.
-Reach audiences of diverse backgrounds.
-Model activities are created for you.
+- Volunteer as an APA Ambassador to educate and empower youth, and reach diverse audiences with messaging about the value of planning in communities.

 - Volunteer on your local chapter diversity committee, or take the lead in creating new programs and initiatives.